RushangG/string-calculator-tdd/README.md

 - Newlines as delimiters.
 - Custom single-character delimiters.
 - Custom multi-character delimiters.
-- Multiple delimiters (including multi-character).
+- Multiple delimiters (including multi-character and combinations).
 - Numbers greater than 1000 are ignored.
 - Negative numbers throw errors listing all negative values.
+- **All new and advanced edge cases are covered via updated test suite.**

 You can view all the test cases in [`calculator.test.js`](./calculator.test.js).